Slit-Slide-Sew bijections for planar bipartite maps with prescribed degree: A bijection for the marked vertex identity

+\begin{proof}[Proof of Proposition~\ref{prop:cut}] Lemma~\ref{lem:match cut} states that the edges modified by $\close\circ\sepa\circ\open$ are contained in the duals of those cut in Cut step of $\cut$.
+All that remains is to check that the semi-edge matching done by the Close step of $\cut$ is the same as in $\close\circ\sepa\circ\open$, and that the root choice is also the same.
+Without loss of generality, lets consider $\gt_1^*$.

-\begin{proof} Let $i \in \{1,2\}$.
-First assume that $T_i$ has at most one free leaf of $T$ and consider its border after closing the edges that are not in $C(e)$ (the path to the root is contained in $C(e)$ here).
-According to the previous lemma, it reads as follows, denoting $b_1$ the black leaf from $e$, : $w_{k-1} \ldots w_1b_1 \ldots b_{k+1}$.
-So $w_j$ is matched with $b_j$ and $b_k$ with $b_{k+1}$, forming the root.
-This corresponds to closing the cycle starting at $v_i$ and rooting the map on the last edge of the path.
+First assume that $\gt_1^*$ has at most one free leaf of $\gt^*$ and consider its border after closing the edges that are not in $C(e^*)$ (note that the path to the root is contained in $C(e^*)$ here).
+According to the Lemma~\ref{lem:partial close}, the border reads as $w_{k-1} \ldots w_1b_1 \ldots b_{k+1}$, with $b_1$ denoting the black leaf from $e$.
+So $w_j$ is matched with $b_j$ for $j<k$ and $b_k$ is matched with $b_{k+1}$, forming the root edge.
+This corresponds to closing the cycle starting at $v_1$ and rooting the map on the last edge of the path.